akasokan99/kata_cloudNurdz/ADR/Reuse existing API from the reservation system.md

 **Status:**

-Approved by all the parties involved (Architects, business owners, product owners, Development team)
+Approved by all the parties involved (Architects, Business owners, Product owners, Development team)

 **Consequences:**